tungnhs2014/Linux-Programming-2025-DevLinux/09-IPC-Message-Queues/README.md

     + `IPC_NOWAIT`: Return immediately if the queue is full
     + `0`: Block until space is available
 - Returns 0 on success, or -1 on error.
+- The message is appended to the end of the queue.

 ### 9.2.5.
 Reading from a Message Queue
 - To read data from a message queue, use `msgrcv()`.